natgo/wt-wiki-scraper/wikitext-transpiled/ground/KW%20II%20754%20(r)%20(Germany).md

 * Able to destroy higher rank tanks (although not advised)
 * Bouncy hull and turret, the chassis may effectively absorb shots as well
 * As is the case with all Soviet 152 mm armed tanks, the KW II can knock out any tank in the game with a single HE shell to the turret or rear hull
+* Has a coaxial machine gun, useful for clearing obstacles such as fences to prevent HE shells from detonating prematurely

 '''Cons:'''